REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 Android BuildApp job will be performing the following steps:

 * For uploading artifact this job uses [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact).
 * This job involves setting up the development environment for Android app building, which includes configuring Flutter and Fastlane.
-Additionally, it retrieves AWS credentials and environment files, imports build dependencies and builds the Android APK for the development flavor.
+Additionally, It retrieves AWS credentials and environment files, imports build dependencies, and builds the Android APK for the development flavor.
 Finally, it uploads the generated artifacts for further use.

 #### Android-PublishAppInternally